|

 article have to do with changing how we relate to created things

-(like time and our living environment) and changing what we allow to
+(like time and our living environment) and changing what we allow

-affect our relationship with ourselves (our thought patterns, our
+affect our relationship with ourselves (our thought patterns,

 energy level, etc.).
 But there are other relationships that contribute

 to stress and conflict in our lives.
-Yes, we may have too much to do
+Yes, we may have too much

-and not enough time to do it, but this time/space problem only reaches
+and not enough time to do it, but this time/space problem only

-"burn-out" when there are underlying relational problems such as
+"burn-out" when there are underlying relational problems

 tension between husband and wife, conflict between parents and